 First is the “Dutch Disease,” where large commodity export revenues push up local price levels, making other sectors uncompetitive and crowding them out.
 High salaries in the dominant sector also create a brain drain from other private sectors, from government, and from civil society, harming the economy, governance and society.

 Oversized financial centres can do the same thing in the countries that host them.
 New research from the IMF and from the Bank for International Settlements cites these as key reasons why financial sector development, beyond a certain point, harms long term economic growth.
+(A wide range of other studies supporting the finance curse thesis is available here.)
 Far from being the Geese laying golden eggs, as is routinely claimed – they can be Cuckoos in the nest.

 A second problem is that Resource-rich countries – and finance-dependent ones – suffer wild gyrations in the export revenues of the dominant sector, creating huge booms and busts.
 The timing of oil booms and busts aren’t the same as the timing of financial booms and crashes, but many of the effects are the same.
 Those other economic sectors that were crowded-out during the booms aren’t easily rebuilt when the bust comes: it is a ratchet effect.